Eonothem: Dating standards

 Global Standard Stratigraphic Ages (GSSAs) are defined by the International Commission on Stratigraphy and are used primarily for time-dating rock layers older than 630 million years ago (mya), before a good fossil record exists.

 For more recent periods, a Global Boundary Stratotype Section and Point (GSSP), largely based on research progress in geobiology and improved methods of fossil dating is used to define such boundaries.
 In contrast to GSSAs, GSSPs are based on important events and transitions within a particular stratigraphic section.
 In older sections, there is insufficient fossil record or well preserved sections to identify the key events necessary for a GSSP so GSSAs are defined based on fixed dates.

 Etymology

-Eonothem derives from eon, “age”, a Latin transliteration from the koine Greek word ὁ αἰών (ho aion) from the archaic αἰϝών (aiwon), and thema, "that which is placed or laid down", "subject of a discourse".
+Eonothem derives from eon 'age', a Latin transliteration from the koine Greek word αἰών (aion) from the archaic αἰϝών (aiwon), and thema 'that which is placed or laid down; subject of a discourse'.